lavinia-k/react-form-generator/notes.md

 ## To Dos

+* Add detailed tests
-* Implement group display and dependsOn
+* Implement group display (should be able to cover multi-value options for phone)
-* Add date field
 * Add JSON validation and throw appropriate error
 * Auto-generate unique key based on fieldDisplayName
 * Split into further components
 * Set up linter
-* Add detailed tests
 * Focus on UI/CSS

 ## Potential input structure